 Plantain as Herbal Medicine

-Plantain is best recognized as the plant that you make a poultice using your teeth and apply it to a fresh cut to stop infection and stop bleeding.
-There is a truly a plethora of health benefits when using plantain as herbal medicine.
+Plantain is best recognized as the plant that you make a poultice using your teeth and apply it to a fresh cut to stop the infection and stop bleeding.
+There is truly a plethora of health benefits when using plantain as herbal medicine.

 This plant is apparently the best in the field of blood poisoning treatment.
 Michael Tierra, L.Ac., O.M.D. (one of the forerunners of the North American Natural Health movement) states that plantain is an herb that will “dry excess moisture and remove excess fat where toxins are retained.”

-Plantain is an alterative meaning it cleans and corrects impure conditions in the blood.
+Plantain is an alternative meaning it cleans and corrects impure conditions in the blood.
 It is also a diuretic so it is useful for bladder and kidney problems and it helps reduce water retention.

 Susan Weed, director of the Wise Woman Center in New York has always praised plantain for its virtues.
 It stops itching from insects, stinging nettle, and it can help to draw out poisons from snake bites.
 (Although keep in mind it is imperative to seek medical help if you have been bitten by a poisonous snake.)
 Plantain has also been known to help alleviate the pain of poison ivy.